SumoLogic/sumologic-documentation/docs/cloud-soar/audit-event-index.md

 This Audit Event Index has detailed JSON logs for the following features.
 To search for audit events for a specific feature use the metadata field `_sourceCategory` with its corresponding value.

-For Cloud SOAR events, every feature name has the prefix `oar`, so to limit the events returned to Cloud SOAR-related events only, you can use:
+For Cloud SOAR events, every `_sourceCategory` related to a feature has the prefix `oar`, so to limit the events returned to Cloud SOAR only, you can use:

 ```sql
 (_index=sumologic_audit_events OR _index=sumologic_system_events) _sourceCategory=oar*